nicojs/presentations/bb-conf-2018/slides/30-mutation-testing/30-disadvantages.md

 ## Disadvantages

 1. Mutation testing is slow
+2. Can be difficult to configure
-2. Not supported for every language
+3. Not supported for every project